Rashik05/Rashik05/README.md

 ### Junior Data Analyst

 I'm a Junior Data Analyst with a background in retail operations and business analytics.
-I enjoy using data to solve business problems and support better decision-making.
-My projects focus on solving business problems through data analysis, dashboard development, and business intelligence using SQL, Power BI, Python, and Excel.
+I enjoy using data to solve real-world problems through SQL, Power BI, Python, and Excel.
+My projects focus on data analysis, dashboard development, and business intelligence.

 ---